aniketkt/CTSegNet/README.md

  - A patching algorithm that allows you to segment arbitrarily sized data with a 2D CNN of any input size.
  - Select only parts of your data for segmentation or test models on slices of your data, with a few lines of code.

-This is version 0.2.
-It requires tensorflow 1.14 and Keras 2.2.4.
-A future version will support tensorflow 2.0.
+This is version 2.0 that requires tensorflow 2.0.
+For tensorflow 1.14, please install ct_segnet 1.2 from the tf-1 branch

 Notes for installation.
 Use pip install with the setup.py file.
 You will also need ImageStackPy package, which is available at github.com/aniketkt/ImageStackPy.